JDAI-CV/dabnn/README.md

 BM_bireal18_imagenet_stem   43279353 ns   41533009 ns         14       <--- Bi-real Net 18 with stem module (The network structure will be described in detail in the coming paper), 56.4% top-1 on ImageNet
 ```

-Comparison on Google Pixel 1 with [Caffe](http://caffe.berkeleyvision.org) (full precision), [TensorFlow Lite](https://www.tensorflow.org/lite) (full precision) and [BMXNet](https://github.com/hpi-xnor/BMXNet) (binary).
+The following is the comparison between our dabnn and [Caffe](http://caffe.berkeleyvision.org) (full precision), [TensorFlow Lite](https://www.tensorflow.org/lite) (full precision) and [BMXNet](https://github.com/hpi-xnor/BMXNet) (binary).
 We surprisingly observe that BMXNet is even slower the full precision TensorFlow Lite.
-It suggests that the potential of binary neural networks is far from exploited before dabnn.
+It suggests that the potential of binary neural networks is far from exploited until our dabnn is published.

 ![Comparison](images/comparison.png)